andrasq/node-docs/elastic-pipes.md

 make the access optional (ignore errors).
 Another is to make accesses asynchronous, and retry on errors.

-Ignoring errors is not an option in all cases.
-A general solution would ideally be
+Ignoring errors is not always possible.
+A best general solution would be

 - available (never block the sender)
 - durable (once sent, will not be lost)
 - load tolerant (not grind to a halt when the system is busy)
 - simple (easy format to work with)
-- fast (low overhead)
+- very fast
+- very low overhead
 - scalable (distributed, no centralization)

+Conceptually, it would be nice if could just insert a high-bandwidth, high capacity channel between every producer and every consumer, one that grows to fit as much data as needed, shrinks to not consume resources when idle, is durable, has little overhead, at no cost when not used.

+And the solution should also be space- and time-efficient, since each link in a network of services might need to be decoupled from its neighbor.

 ## Design

-Conceptually, it would be nice if could insert a high-bandwidth, high capacity pipe between the producer and consumer that is durable, can buffer unbounded amounts of data and has no overhead.
-Not a pipe dream -- use a journal file.
+Not a pipe dream!
+Use a journal file.

 Files are Great

 - unlimited capacity (disk space is one of the most plentiful resources on a system)
+- grows and shrinks as needed, system reclaims resources
+- most optimized codepaths are append and in-order read
 - very high bandwidth (buffered and cached by the operating system, small bursts are near-memory speed)
+- essentially no cost in the expected case (when lightly used, one small file)

+Text is Great

 - newline terminated text
   - simple, fast, efficient, universal
   - wealth of tools to manipulate

-Approach
+Usage Policy

 - app appends to journal file the data it would have sent directly, tagged with a unique id.
 Appends use LOCK_EX to allow multiple writers.
 - separate thread reads journal file and sends data to internal service
   - rename journal to cease appends (app starts appending to new journal)
   - upload old journal file and remove it